CycloneDX/cyclonedx.org/use-cases/index.md

 <h1>Use Cases</h1>
 The following examples provide guidance as to the minimal fields required to achieve specific use cases.
 Ideally, all optional fields would be populated in order to achieve all use cases.
+Many of the cases highlighted are directly or closely related to security.

 ## Inventory